Incompatible Filesystem Settings on Host vs. Image

 filesystem sector size to match with the kernel page size

 of the kernel used for the image.
-This can be done like in
+This can be done as in

 the following example: